stephenc222/analyst-hero/docs/README.md

 This starts a minigame where you will use your report ammo to defeat the boss!
 Higher report effectiveness means a better chance your reports will hit and with greater damage!

-If you beat the first boss, you can go to the water cooler to regain health a.k.a. chill
+If you beat the first boss, you can go to the water cooler to regain health a.k.a. chill.